 In 1845, before the waves of settlers had come to the Oregon Territory, a confederation of six Oregon tribes worked together to begin to expand their resources and wealth.
 The “Kayuse, Wallawalla, Spokans, Nes Perces, Ponderays and Snakes” sought to create vast cattle ranches in their territories.
 Dr. Elijah White (Indian agent) reported the happenings of their grand enterprise to buy cattle in California from the Spaniards and drive them back to Oregon.

-A similar venture in 1837, The Willamette Cattle Company, who was led by Ewing Young, who successfully drove 700 cattle from California to the Willamette valley to establish the first herds in Oregon.
+A similar venture in 1837, The Willamette Cattle Company, was led by Ewing Young, who successfully drove 700 cattle from California to the Willamette Valley to establish the first American-owned cattle herds in Oregon (outside of Hudson’s Bay Company’s control).
 The Willamette Valley enterprise was began at the Willamette Mission in a meeting called by Jason Lee.
 Various prominent settlers invested in the venture, including John McLoughlin.
 It is likely that Elijah Hedding was a student living at the mission at the time of this venture and witnessed its success, because 80 of the cattle came to the mission.
 The Indian children were employed at the mission as farm and ranch hands and did much of the daily labor.
 Elijah is likely to have initiated the expedition when he came to leadership among the Columbia River tribes.
 The tribal chiefs traveled south some eight hundred miles to near the fort established by Capt.
 John Sutter, later called Sutter’s Mills, and still later Sacramento.

 The Spanish at this time owned all of California and Northern California administered by General Mariano Vallejo.
 General Vallejo’s Alta California fort was at Sonoma, while his ranch was at Petaluma.
 He lived at the Petaluma Adobe (still standing).